MindWorkAI/AI-Studio/README.md

 ## Support the Project
 Thank you for using MindWork AI Studio and considering supporting its development 😀.
 Your support helps keep the project alive and ensures continuous improvements and new features.

 We offer various ways you can support the project:

-- **Monthly Support**: Choose from different tiers that offer a range of benefits, including having your name or company logo featured in the app, access to exclusive content, and more.
+- **Monthly Support**: By contributing a monthly amount, you can significantly help us maintain and develop the project.
+As a token of our appreciation, we will include your name or company logo in the app.
+While we cannot guarantee exclusive content at this time, we are working towards offering unique perks in the future.

 - **One-Time Contributions**: Make a one-time donation and have your name or company logo included in the app as a gesture of our gratitude.

 For companies, sponsoring MindWork AI Studio is not only a way to support innovation but also a valuable opportunity for public relations and marketing.
 Your company's name and logo will be featured prominently, showcasing your commitment to using cutting-edge AI tools and enhancing your reputation as an innovative enterprise.

-To view all available tiers and their specific perks, please visit our [GitHub Sponsors page](Sponsors.md).
+To view all available tiers, please visit our [GitHub Sponsors page](https://github.com/sponsors/MindWorkAI).
 Your support, whether big or small, keeps the wheels turning and is deeply appreciated ❤️.

 ## Planned Features